lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork13.md

 ---

 ## Logistics
-* Due: Monday, March 6th AoE.
+* Due: Wednesday, March 8th AoE.
-* Submission instructions: make sure that the required file (`sum_and_average.c`) is in your `/classwork/week8/mon/` directory.
+* Submission instructions: make sure that the required file (`tokenize.c`) is in your `/classwork/week8/wed1/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Learning outcomes
-* Practice using pointers to pass by reference.
+* Practice using `strtok` to tokenize a string.

 ## Assignment